John Moir was a pioneer in the early tinned fish and meat trade. It survives as a leading dessert brand in South Africa.

-Robert Falcon Scott took Moir tinned meet with him on his fatal expedition to the Antarctic.
+Robert Falcon Scott took Moir tinned meat with him on his fatal expedition to the Antarctic.

 The company benefited from extensive military contracts during the First World War.

 A small factory was acquired in Woodstock, Cape Town, South Africa in 1920.

 The wartime economic boom was soon followed by a slump, which hit the preserved foods industry hard.
-Between 1920 and 1925 the British business made successive profit losses due to low sales.
+The British business made successive profit losses due to low sales between 1920 and 1925.
 The South Africa subsidiary remained profitable.

-The company rejected numerous takeover offers in 1925, and instead entered steady decline.
+John Moir & Son rejected numerous takeover offers in 1925, and instead entered into steady decline.
 The Virginia Street premises in Aberdeen were sold off in 1927.
 Company capital was reduced from £150,000 to £45,000 in 1933.

 The South African subsidiary was divested in 1948.

 The company entered voluntary liquidation in 1950 and the London premises were sold off.

-The South African branch prospered, and as of 2015, Moir’s is the leading brand in that market for jellies, custard powder and instant desserts.
+The South African branch prospered, and as of 2015, Moir’s is the leading brand for jellies, custard powder and instant desserts in that market.